 He has written many catalogue/monograph essays and articles on artists, film-makers and writers.

 Gareth Evans' curatorial involvement in Estuary 2021 takes two forms.
 The first is the programming and hosting of three weekly online live events: Estuary Live Lounge - conversations with writers, artists and thinkers engaging with the core themes of the festival.
-Those confirmed include the acclaimed and award-winning Chloe Aridjis, Jay Griffiths, Rachel Lichtenstein, Iain Sinclair, Andrea Luka Zimmerman (with others to be announced).
+Those confirmed include the acclaimed and award-winning Chloe Aridjis, Jay Griffiths, Rachel Lichtenstein, Iain Sinclair, Andrea Luka Zimmerman and William Fontaine.
 He is also curating an online short film showcase, featuring ten titles exploring the ecological crisis, protest cultures and post-colonial experience and resistance.
-Film-makers confirmed include Judah Attille, Jem Cohen, Anja Kirschner, Gideon Mendel, Hannah Oliver, Morgan Quaintance, Stanley Schtinter and Ali Smith & Sarah Wood.
+Film-makers confirmed include Jem Cohen, Anja Kirschner, Eelyn Lee, Gideon Mendel, Hannah Oliver, Morgan Quaintance, Stanley Schtinter and Ali Smith & Sarah Wood.

 Photo credit: Michaela Freeman